 A chime will sound if the starting key is in the ignition lock and the front door on the driver's side is open.
-The chime will also sound if the headlights or parking lights are on when the door is open.
+The chime will also sound if the parking lights are on when the door is open.
 The chime goes off when the front door is closed.
+In order to reduce car theft, make sure the steering wheel lock is engaged before leaving the car.